OMNIREUNISDataportal/Monekypox/README.md

 # Monkeypox

-Datasets related to monkeypox are collected here.
+### Datasets related to monkeypox are collected here.

+#### The datasets are labelled based on their corresponding article indices in the data charting file.